oarcscience/ith.oarc.science/pag/iwd/iwd00.md

 #### \[1913\]

-###### Scanned, proofed and formatted at Intangible Textual Heritage, November 2002, by John B. Hare.
+###### Scanned, proofed and formatted at Intangible Textual Heritage, November 2002, by Jean Lelievre.
 This text is in the public domain in the US because it was published prior to 1923.

 ------------------------------------------------------------------------